catherineazelbee/EasyBlink/README.md

 - Maya 2024

 # Credit
-Character rigs used in demo videos:
+Character rigs used in demo video:
 - Deadpool by Kiel Figgins
 - Link by Christoph Schoch
 - The Waitress by François Boquet and Santiago Calle